Krishnaveni Panjaalai: Soundtrack

 The music was composed by N. R. Raghunanthan.

-Release
+Reception

 The Times of India gave the film a rating of three-and-a-half out of five stars and stated that "Krishnaveni Panjaalai works in parts and could have been more engaging had its screenplay been more tightly knit."
-A critic from the Hindu wrote that "It is in the screenplay that Dhanapal falters.
+A critic from The Hindu wrote that "It is in the screenplay that Dhanapal falters.
 Scenes end abruptly and stand as separate strands without cohesion".
 India Today noted that "The climax of the film is very emotional and touches a chord.
 However, the screenplay could have been better".